TwinLizzie/NGnoidTV/NGNUITY.md

 ### Creating a viable alternative to Communism and PieInTheSkyism

 My own interactions with Marxists (on the internet) haven't been as pleasant as I would have wanted them to be, admittedly.
-On the other hand, I have never contacted groups such as the Venus Project before.
+I have never contacted groups such as the Venus Project before.
 As a teenager, I used to be penpals with British philosopher David Pearce, for some time.
 The Abolitionist Project and Negative Utilitarianism had a profound influence on me in late high school (2009-2010), though it left a lot to be desired in terms of more immediate concerns such as the growing wealth gap and the rising costs of living.
 What do I think about the Venus project, anyway?
 We pretty much want the same things, and would be happy to work together given the opportunity.

 The key difference is that the NGnuity: Renaissance seeks to start work on expediting the Singularity [immediately] and with no excuse.
 We're more focused on practicality; taking advantage of the tools that we have right now at our disposal in order to lay down the building blocks for a post-scarcity civilization.

 I should also point out that the NGnuity: Renaissance is not a pacifist movement.
-If global wealth inequality ever got to a point where we had God-like, biologically-immortal, space-faring trillionaires walking the Earth and continuing to enrich themselves at the expense of the homeless, jobless, weak and frail, then we will have no choice but to fight and destroy them.
-This isn't Bernie 2016 or Occupy Wallstreet.
+If global wealth inequality ever got to a point beyond which the future of market societies were dictated by God-like, biologically-immortal, space-faring trillionaires walking the Earth and continuing to enrich themselves at the expense of the homeless, jobless, weak and frail, then we will have no choice but to fight and destroy them.
+This isn't Bernie 2016.
+Nor is it Occupy Wallstreet.

 We are not pacifists, and never will be.
-The time for peaceful revolution is long gone.
-Period.
-If the Venus project has a problem with that, then they need to go away.
+The time for peaceful revolution is over.
+The time for a major shakeup is long overdue.
+If the Venus project has a problem with that, then they deserve to become irrelevant.

 ### Creating Believable Alternatives to Nihilism